-Theme: What qualities make a productive member of a community? • Learn basic geography skills and vocabulary of Missouri and U.S. + Identify and label continents, oceans, prime meridian, equator, countries of North America, and major mountain ranges and rivers of the United States • Study lifestyles of early people of this area and list needs for survival • Practice note-taking skills using two-column note graphic organizers Discuss current events and their impact on people's lives • Research basic information using resources provided by the teacher • Learn qualities that make a productive member of a community • Learn about the founding of St. Louis • Discuss cultural perspectives of the settlers of St. Louis: Native Americans, Colonial French, enslaved and free African Americans, American settlers • Order on a timeline major events of Missouri history in relation to U.S. history Compare North American culture to Japanese culture
+Theme: What qualities make a productive member of a community? • Learn basic geography skills and vocabulary of Missouri and U.S. + Identify and label continents, oceans, prime meridian, equator, countries of North America, and major mountain ranges and rivers of the United States • Study lifestyles of early people of this area and list needs for survival • Practice note-taking skills using two-column current events and their impact on people's lives • Research basic information using resources provided by the teacher • Learn qualities that make a productive member of a community • Learn about the founding of St. Louis Discuss cultural perspectives of the settlers of St. Louis: Native Americans, Colonial French, enslaved and free African Americans, American settlers • Research a nearby historic landmark and present information as a commercial Order on a timeline major events of Missouri history in relation to U.S. history Compare North American culture to Japanese culture • Country studied: Japan

-Country studied: Japan
+Learn and apply the scientific method Practice science skills of observing, using equipment, measuring, graphing, etc. • Maintain a detailed, thoughtful, and organized science journal • Observe and identify forces and motion through activities and experiments • Explore plants and how they reproduce Analyze different types of energy and how it is transferred • Evaluate ecosystems through a pond study through analysis of school pond health Differentiate between various types of life cycles through research, creation of 3D model and observation • Learn and apply the engineering design process

-Learn and apply the scientific method Practice science skills of observing, using equipment, measuring, graphing, etc. • Maintain a detailed, thoughtful, and organized science journal • Observe and identify forces and motion through activities and experiments • Explore plants and how they reproduce Analyze different types of energy and how it is transferred • Evaluate ecosystems through a pond study through analysis of school pond health Learn and apply the engineering design process
+Recognize printed form of vocabulary words • Read sentences and short paragraphs • Begin to generate original sentences Introduce oneself Describe how one is feeling • Indicate date • Use numbers to 31 • Describe jects, supplies, activities of the day

-Recognize printed form of vocabulary words • Read sentences and short paragraphs • Begin to generate original sentences Introduce oneself Describe how one is feeling • Indicate date • Use numbers to 31 • Describe jects, supplies, activities of the day • Discuss food preferences (fruits, breakfast items, drinks, and other assorted foods) Describe foods and drinks consumed at meals understanding of various tumbling levels ◆ Demonstrate strength, agility, and technique during combative activities ◆ Participate in creating a new game and present to class ◆ Recognize and appreciate the cultural origin of each game ◆ Establish and agree upon game rules and boundaries in all games ◆ Foster an appreciation of nature through orienteering activities and outdoor education
+Demonstrate ability to problem solve and communicate during a group challenge levels • Demonstrate strength, agility, and technique during combative activities • Participate in creating a new game and present to class • Recognize and appreciate the cultural origin of each game • Establish and agree upon game rules and boundaries in all games • Foster an appreciation of nature through orienteering activities and outdoor education